 Enterprise SAN takes the concept a step further in the form of centralized storage under common management and security but connected to a number of computer systems to permit data sharing.
 Enterprise SAN arose due to the need of large enterprises to handle heavy loads and the system can be scaled to handle over 300 GB workloads through unlimited connectivity and support for different platforms.

 Enterprise SAN implementation results in better availability, better disaster recovery, improved data sharing and reliable backups under a unified administration.
 Enterprise relies on the multiple pathways of SAN to ensure that data is always available despite the failure of a server.

 A typical enterprise SAN may be made up of a Cisco MDS 9710 multilayer director in large scale networks.
-The CISCO MDS9710 introduces a layer of intelligent features over protocol independent switch layer leading to higher flexibility, availability, security, scalability, and ease of management.
+The CISCO MDS9710 introduces a layer of intelligent features over a protocol-independent switch layer leading to higher flexibility, availability, security, scalability, and ease of management.

 SAN allows multiple servers to access a single storage device but not simultaneously.
 Another server can take over control, a useful feature when a server fails.
 SAN relies on various technologies such as:

-Fibre channel: Typically fibre channel SAN may use fiber channel though not necessary since the network can use ATA or SCSI drives as well.
-For longer distances, 1, 2 or 4 gigabit fiber optic cabling is employed.
+Fibre Channel: Typically fibre channel SAN may use fibre channel though not necessary since the network can use ATA or SCSI drives as well.
+For longer distances, 1, 2 or 4-gigabit fibre optic cabling is employed.
 FC storage devices are connected to a server through FC switches that allow another server to access the array if the current server fails.
 Performance is high but expensive.